Sheridan Center for Classical Studies Graduate Programs

 A student contesting a decision by the class instructor should first consult with that instructor.
 If a satisfactory resolution does not result, the following procedure shall be used:

-- The student meets with the director of the graduate programs and verbally explains his or her complaint.
+- The student meets with the Director of the graduate programs and verbally explains his or her complaint.

 - The director informally attempts to solve the problem or explains the Center's position to the affected student.